-To watch the lighting at home, CBS will broadcast the 2022 National Christmas Tree Lighting on December 11th at 8pm ET.
+To watch the lighting at home, CBS will broadcast the 2023 National Christmas Tree Lighting on December 15th at 8pm ET.

 Find out more and watch the ceremony at https://thenationaltree.org/watch-the-lighting/

-For 2021, you can visit the National Christmas Tree from December 4 - January 2022 10am-10pm (11pm on Friday and Saturday(.
+You can visit the National Christmas Tree from December 2 - January 10am-10pm (11pm on Friday and Saturday).

 Closest stops are McPherson Square or Federal Triangle (both Blue/Orange/Silver lines).
 Use this Google map for directions to the tree.

 History of the National Christmas Tree

 The history of the National Christmas Tree has a little less holiday spirit than expected but that part of the ceremony has grown since it all started in 1923.General Electric wanted more people to use Christmas Lights and thus electricity during the holiday season.

 The first ceremony was religious.
 There was a Christian mass and service and a large cross was illuminated on the White House while shepherds walked to the tree.
 Now, pop stars sing instead.